crnobog69/dotfiles/README-en.md

 - [`vhs-en.sh`](scripts/vhs/README-en.md) - Video Processing Script (in `scripts/vhs`)
 - `pasters` - a script that uses the API of [paste.rs](https://paste.rs/)
 - [`kolo`](https://github.com/crnobog69/kolo) - Script for searching Arch Linux depositories (AUR included)
+- `crc.sh` - a customized script for compiling programs written in the `C` programming language using `gcc`

 ---